isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 devstation-centos8.toml
 ```

+> info "Information"
+> All composer-cli options are documented in the [official webpage](https://weldr.io/lorax/composer-cli.html).
+Take a look if you need further detail.

-Now, let’s edit the `devstation-centos8.toml` file which is in charge of building our custom image:
+Now, let’s edit the `devstation-centos8.toml` file which is in charge of building our custom image.

 - The timezone has been added to match Europe/Madrid with proper NTP servers.
 - The kernel has been modified to allow connection via console.